balajipachai/marketplace/docs/contributing.md

 ## Follow the below steps to run the Application (WIP)

 1. Fork the repository
-2. Clone the repository locally
+2. Clone the repository on your system

 **Coming soon...**